wilsonmar/gapi-node/README.md

 Credentials for access are obtained for a particular project created within Google's Developer Console.
 Obtain from the Credentials page a Public API Key so Google can track usage.
 Some requests can be made with just the public key alone, and without need to go through a server.
-It is called public because it is included in client JavaScript, so it can be stolen and used by others.
+They API Key is called public because it is included in client JavaScript, so it can be stolen and used by others.

 For more secure processing: